Satsig home page.

 Also, and rather important, that the more the sail is let out the greater the component of total sail force is in line with the boat.
 Don't keep the boom in too tight !

-The camber may be adjusted up to about 12 deg, when the smooth airflow may start to break down.
-You may decrease the camber to reduce both driving and capsizing forces if you can't reef the sail or use smaller sail.
+The camber may be adjusted up to about 12 %, when the smooth airflows may start to break down.
+You may safely decrease the camber to reduce both driving and capsizing forces if you can't reef the sail or use smaller sail.

-Note that the angle of the sail to the centre line of the boat varies as you go higher, due to twist in the sail.
-Use the angle about 1/3 of the way up.
+In the calculation below, note that the angle of the sail to the centre line of the boat varies as you go higher up the mast, due to twist in the sail.
+Use an angle about 1/3 of the way up.

 Feedback welcome, click to email me eric@satsig.net to say what you would like to add below...